Chesapeake Country Scenic Byway in Maryland

 Chestertown

 Located along the banks of the Chester River, Chestertown provides a link to the maritime heritage of the Chesapeake Bay.
 It is home to the Schooner Sultana and a thriving colonial historic district.
+A large portion of downtown Chestertown is designated an official Historic District and a National Historic Landmark, second only to Annapolis in the number of Colonial era buildings.
 The historic buildings are the backdrop for visitors who enjoy ambling along red-brick sidewalks, peeking over garden walls and exploring antique shops, galleries, specialty stores and sidewalk cafes.
+Start your journey at the Chesapeake Heritage & Visitors Center.
+Don’t miss “Our Chesapeake Legacy,” an interactive, hands-on exhibit that provides an overview of the region’s heritage, resources and culture while exploring the relationship of man and the bay.

-Day 2: Small Towns, Family Fun & Nature Excursions
+Day 2: Small Towns & Family Fun

 Easton